 The city's many historic homes also require a careful approach to ductwork routing to preserve architectural features.
 Many of Pasadena's most desirable homes are in landmark districts that restrict exterior modifications.
 Adding central AC to a historic Pasadena craftsman requires careful planning: outdoor unit placement must be screened from street view, penetrations through historic plaster must be minimized, and ductwork routing must avoid structural elements.

-Mini-split systems are often the most practical solution for individual rooms in historic homes where traditional ductwork isn't feasible.
+Mini-split systems are often the most practical solution for individual rooms in historic homes where traditional ductwork is impossible.
 We have completed dozens of historic-home HVAC projects in Pasadena and understand the overlay of architectural, permit, and practical considerations.

 When Repair No Longer Makes Sense